energywebfoundation/vc-api-owf/apps/vc-api/docs/workflows/workflow-tutorials/single-credential-workflow-tutorial.md

 **Request Body**

-Fill `exchangeId` in the json below.
+Fill `workflowId` in the json below.
-`exchangeId` should be an id unique to this exchange, for example a UUID.
+`workflow` should be an id unique to this exchange, for example a UUID.

 Note the constraint on the `$.type` path of the credential.
 This is used to require that the presented credential be of type "PermanentResidentCard".